Willie169/Android-Non-Root/README.md

 ## Global Note

 * This tutorial is provided WITHOUT ANY WARRANTY, including but not limited to the implied warranties of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+* Turn off battery optimization and auto sleeping, set battery usage to unrestricted, acquire wakelock, etc. to prevent apps from being killed.
+See [DontKillMyApp](#dontkillmyapp--dontkillmyapp-make-apps-work-by-urbandroid-team--urbandroid-team--petr-nalevka-urbandroid).
-* Many sections of the tutorial mention **Termux** and **Linux**.
-For people who are new to **Termux**, please refer to [Termux: A Powerful Terminal Emulation with an Extensive Linux Package Collection](#termux-a-powerful-terminal-emulation-with-an-extensive-linux-package-collection), [Termux Graphical Environment with VNC Server, and Fluxbox or Openbox Windows Manager or XFCE, LXQt, or MATE Desktop Environment](#termux-graphical-environment-with-vnc-server-and-fluxbox-or-openbox-window-manager-or-xfce-lxqt-or-mate-desktop-environment) section.
-Some Shell scripts for setup, PRoot, QEMU, shortcuts, etc. for **Termux** are available from my another repository: [**termux-sh**](https://github.com/Willie169/termux-sh).
+* Many sections of the tutorial mention Termux.
+For people who are new to it, please refer to [Termux: A Powerful Terminal Emulation with an Extensive Linux Package Collection](#termux-a-powerful-terminal-emulation-with-an-extensive-linux-package-collection) section.
+* My main development about emulation (proot, proot-distro, qemu-system, box64, wine64, etc.) and developement tools in Termux has been moved to my another repository, [**termux-sh**](https://github.com/Willie169/termux-sh).
+Please refer to it for more scripts and instructions for Termux.
-* Run update command, such as `pkg update` and `apt update`, before install command, such as `pkg install` and `apt install` to update available packages.
+* Run update command (such as `pkg update` and `apt update`) before install command (such as `pkg install` and `apt install`) to update available packages.
-* Add `sudo` at the beginning of commands in **Linux** if root permission is needed.
-Remove `sudo` from the beginning of commands in **Termux** if the device is not rooted. **Termux** doesn't need root permission to install packages etc.
+* Add `sudo` at the beginning of commands in Linux if root permission is needed.
+Remove `sudo` from the beginning of commands in Termux if the device is not rooted.
+Termux doesn't need root permission to install packages etc.
 * Type `Y`, `y`, `Yes`, `yes`, etc. as asked for in response to any prompts that request confirmation during command execution to confirm execution.
+* Change the file names, directories, paths, addresses, ports, variables, etc. in the commands provided in the tutorial to the actual ones of yours.
 * Most of the software mentioned in this tutorial is open source.
-* Some sections about **Linux** usages are included since we also cover methods to build a **Linux** VM in **Android** device, most of which assumes the **Linux** distribution is **Debian** derived.
+* Some sections about Linux usages are included, some of which assumes the Linux distribution is Debian derived.
-* Change the file names, directories, paths, addresses, ports, etc. in the commands in the tutorial to the actual ones of yours.
+* Uncommenting a line means to remove the comment signs (`#` for bash) from the beginning of the line.
+* When the tutorial uses text editor such as `nano`, `vim`, or `vi` to edit a file, you can use any text editor you want.
 * Many sections of the tutorial mention VNC server.
-You can connect VNC server with a VNC client on many devices such as **Linux**, **Windows**, **macOS**, **Android**, **iOS**, etc. Read the tutorial about **AVNC**, a VNC client for **Android**, in [AVNC: A VNC Client for Android](#avnc-a-vnc-client-for-android).
+You can connect VNC server with a VNC client on many devices such as Linux, Windows, macOS, Android, iOS, etc. Read the tutorial about AVNC, a VNC client for Android, in [AVNC: A VNC Client for Android](#avnc-a-vnc-client-for-android).
 * You may encounter `Process completed (signal 9) press Enter` error even if you follow the steps in this tutorial.
 Read the tutorial about how to fix it in [Process completed (signal 9) press Enter Error](#process-completed-signal-9-press-enter-error).
+* In Linux, you can install a window manager such as Fluxbox or Openbox, or desktop environment such as XFCE, LXQt, or MATE for your GUI.
+* In Linux, `root` is usually the password for root for the first time.
+You can usually set password latter by `passwd`.
-* Many sections of the tutorial mention **Android Debug Bridge** (ADB).
-You can connect to an **Android** device's ADB shell from another device via **Android SDK Platform Tools** or from the same device via **Shizuku**.
-Read the tutorial about **Shizuku** ADB connection in [Shizuku, SystemUI Tuner, and aShell: Use Local ADB of Android Device on Terminals Such as Termux without Another Device with Shizuku, Leave Developer Options off When Doing So with SystemUI Tuner, and Use ADB with Features like Autocomplete Suggestion with aShell](#shizuku-systemui-tuner-and-ashell-use-local-adb-of-android-device-on-terminals-such-as-termux-without-another-device-with-shizuku-leave-developer-options-off-when-doing-so-with-systemui-tuner-and-use-adb-with-features-like-autocomplete-suggestion-with-ashell).
+* Many sections of the tutorial mention Android Debug Bridge (ADB).
+You can connect to an Android device's ADB shell from another device via Android SDK Platform Tools or from the same device via Shizuku.
+Read the tutorial about Shizuku ADB connection in [Shizuku, SystemUI Tuner, and aShell: Use Local ADB of Android Device on Terminals Such as Termux without Another Device with Shizuku, Leave Developer Options off When Doing So with SystemUI Tuner, and Use ADB with Features like Autocomplete Suggestion with aShell](#shizuku-systemui-tuner-and-ashell-use-local-adb-of-android-device-on-terminals-such-as-termux-without-another-device-with-shizuku-leave-developer-options-off-when-doing-so-with-systemui-tuner-and-use-adb-with-features-like-autocomplete-suggestion-with-ashell).
-* Many sections of the tutorial mention **Tor**.
+* Many sections of the tutorial mention Tor.
 Read the tutorial about it in [Introduction of Tor](#introduction-of-tor).
-* Uncommenting a line means to remove the comment signs (`#` for bash) from the beginning of the line.
-* When the tutorial uses text editor such as `nano`, `vim`, or `vi` to edit a file, you can use any text editor you want.
-* Turn off battery optimization and auto sleeping, set battery usage to unrestricted, acquire wakelock, etc. to prevent apps from being killed.
-See [**DontKillMyApp**](#dontkillmyapp--dontkillmyapp-make-apps-work-by-urbandroid-team--urbandroid-team--petr-nalevka-urbandroid).

 ---

 ## Termux: A Powerful Terminal Emulation with an Extensive Linux Package Collection

+My main development about emulation (proot, proot-distro, qemu-system, box64, wine64, etc.) and developement tools in Termux has been moved to my another repository, [**termux-sh**](https://github.com/Willie169/termux-sh).
+Please refer to it for more scripts and instructions for Termux.

 ### Install Termux

-* Download and Install **Termux** from **F-Droid**: <https://f-droid.org/packages/com.termux>.
-* **Note**: It is recommended to use **Termux**'s **F-Droid** version and avoid using **Google Play** version because the latter is depreciated.
-* Many of the following guides work on or depend on **Termux**.
+Termux can be installed from F-Droid: <https://f-droid.org/packages/com.termux>.

-* If you installed termux from **Google Play** or a very old version, then you will receive package command errors. **Google Play** builds are deprecated and no longer supported.
+**WARNING**: If you installed termux from Google Play or a very old version, then you will receive package command errors.
+Google Play builds are deprecated and no longer supported.
 It is highly recommended that you update to termux-app v0.118.0 or higher as soon as possible for various bug fixes, including a critical world-readable vulnerability reported at <https://termux.github.io/general/2022/02/15/termux-apps-vulnerability-disclosures.html>.
-It is recommended that you shift to **F-Droid** or **GitHub** releases.
+It is recommended that you shift to F-Droid or GitHub releases.

 ### Introduction of Termux

-* **Termux** is an **Android** terminal application and **Linux** environment. **Termux** combines powerful terminal emulation with an extensive **Linux** package collection.
-Some of the commands available in **Linux** are available in **Termux** too, such as `cp`, `mv`, `ls`, `mkdir`, `apt`, and `apt-get`.
+Termux is an Android terminal application and Linux environment.
+Termux combines powerful terminal emulation with an extensive Linux package collection.
+Some of the commands available in Linux are available in Termux too, such as `cp`, `mv`, `ls`, `mkdir`, `apt`, and `apt-get`.

 Features:

-* Enjoy the bash and zsh shells.
+* Shells: bash, zsh etc.
-* Edit files with nano and vim.
-* Access servers over ssh.
-* Compile code with gcc and clang.
-* Use the python console as a pocket calculator.
-* Check out projects with git and subversion.
-* Run text-based games with frotz.
+* Editors: nano, vi, vim, neovim, emac, etc.
+* Connection: openssh, tor, iproute2, net-tools, curl, wget, tigervnc, x11vnc, etc.
+* Development: gcc, g++, clang, gdb, openjdk-17, openjdk-21, python2, python3, nodejs, go, rust, perl, ruby, cmake, maven, git, subversion, gh, glab-cli, apksigner, android-tools, fdroidcl, etc.
+* Emulation: proot, proot-distro, qemu-system, qemu-user, etc.
+* Encryption: openssl, etc.
+* Multimedia: ffmpeg, etc.
+* Archiving: bzip, tar, etc.
+* Graphical environment: fluxbox, openbox,xfce4, lxqt, mate, etc.
+* Textual user interface: frotz, ncurses-utils, etc.

-* and more
+and more.

 At first startup, a small base system is downloaded.
-Desired packages can then be installed using the apt package manager, which is known from the **Debian** and **Ubuntu Linux** distributions.
+Desired packages can then be installed using the apt package manager, which is known from the Debian and Ubuntu Linux distributions.
 To learn more, access the built-in help by long-pressing anywhere on the terminal and selecting the Help menu option.

 `$PREFIX` and `~` refer to `/data/data/com.termux/files/home`.